Adaptive Sampling of 3D Spatial Correlations for Focus+Context Visualization: Analysis and Results

+``Synth2'' is a second synthetic data set that is used to examine the convergence properties of BOS (cf.~\cref{fig:sampling}).
+Computing the ground truth maximum between two bricks of size $n^3$ has a time complexity of $O(n^6)$, which quickly becomes infeasible.
+Thus, we generate ``Synth2'' so that the maxima for each pair of bricks can be computed analytically.
+In particular, we have chosen the probability density function of a 6-variate normal distribution as a substitute for correlation computation.
+This function is cheap to evaluate, the density maximum is known to be at the distribution mean, and the minimum is located at one of the domain corners.
+We don't use mixtures of Gaussians, as finding the maxima in such distributions is significantly more complicated \cite{ModeFindingGaussianMixture1, ModeFindingGaussianMixture2}.
+The mean and covariance of the distributions are sampled randomly during our experiments.

-In the following, we analyse the proposed correlation visualization using three different data sets: ``Synth'' is a synthetic 3D ensemble comprising 1000 members at a grid resolution of $256 \times 256 \times 32$.
-It contains two correlation clusters in different domain regions.
-Each cluster itself is comprised of a larger and few smaller clusters (cf.~\cref{fig:synthetic-4x4}~bottom).
-Within each cluster, the correlations are positive, decaying by their $l_\infty$-norm distance from the cluster center (i.e., $\max\{d_x, d_y, d_z\}$).
-There is also high mutual correlation between each pair of clusters.
-Between clusters there are regions with low correlations to any of the clusters. ``Necker''~\cite{Necker2020} is a convective-scale 1000 ensemble member simulation forecast over central Europe, using a ``full-physics non-hydrostatic regional model (SCALE-RM) with a horizontal grid spacing of 3 km''.
+``Necker''~\cite{Necker2020} is a convective-scale 1000 ensemble member simulation forecast over central Europe, using a ``full-physics non-hydrostatic regional model (SCALE-RM) with a horizontal grid spacing of 3 km''.
 The values are stored on a regular grid of size $250 \times 352$ with 20 vertical height levels that capture vertical variations.
 The ensemble comprises multiple physical variables, such as temperature, wind speed, hail and precipitation. ``Matsunobu''~\cite{MatsunobuEnsemble} is a large ensemble that has been simulated using the ICON-D2 numerical weather prediction model.
 It stores 180 ensemble members at a grid of size $640 \times 704$ with 64 vertical height levels.
 While ``Necker''---even when two variables are compared---fits entirely into the memory of our target GPU, this doesn't hold for ``Matsunobu''.
 Thus, the mean hierarchy described in \cref{sec:aggregate-sampling} is used in this case to generate the context view.